Vyral/krissy-mireles/_posts/2020-09-15-a-program-that-qualifies-unqualified-homebuyers.md

 <p style="text-align:center;"><em>Here’s an exciting opportunity for the right motivated homebuyer.</em></p>

 Are you a homebuyer in this market who’s frustrated with the loan qualification process, or has a credit score that isn’t quite where it needs to be?
 If so, you need to contact us today.
-We can help you out.
+We can help you.

 {% include pullquote.html %}